upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 A configuration can declare dependencies as part of its definition.
 This is done in the `spec.dependsOn` field in the `crossplane.yaml`.
 This is handy for two reasons:

 1. **Provider resolution**: you can declare which Crossplane provider versions your configuration depends on (say, if it uses an API version of a managed resource that changed from provider-aws v0.33.0 to provider-aws v0.34.0).
-This ensures your configuration will have the provider & version it needs in order to operate.
+This ensures your configuration will have the provider and version it needs in order to operate.
 2. **use other configurations**: you can declare dependencies on other configurations.
 This enables you to chain dependencies together (discussed more below).

 Declaring dependencies for a configuration looks like this: